utep-cs-systems-courses/os-archiver/Readme.md

 archive's stream of bytes.
 Once you figure this out, implementation should be trivial.

-Your protocol may need to know file size before sending.
-If so, it can use the lseek() or fstat system calls.
-They're both part of python's os package and documented in docs.python.org.

 # A cool (and optional) feature

 If you want to do something extra, you might want to enable your